Pour Over Profit

 Research

 Next, I created a survey to determine which features are most important for users.
-I asked my coworkers to complete the questions because they are the target audience.
-I asked open-ended questions that would get users to speak more on their ideas and get more information.
+I asked my coworkers to anonymously complete the questions because they are the target audience, and wanted them to answer honestly.
+I asked open-ended questions that would allow them to speak more about their ideas and get more information.

 1. Would you be open to working at a different cafe to gain more working hours?
 Why?